 J.D.
-Salinger’s only full-length novel, The Catcher in the Rye, is published by Little, Brown on this day in 1951.
+Salinger’s only full-length novel, The Catcher in the Rye, is published by Little, Brown on July 16, 1951.
 The book, about a confused teenager disillusioned by the adult world, is an instant hit and will be taught in high schools for half a century.

 The 31-year-old Salinger had worked on the novel for a decade.
 His stories had already started appearing in the 1940s, many in The New Yorker.